Title IX Frequently Asked Questions

 - Submission to or rejection of such conduct by an individual is used as a basis for evaluation in making academic or personnel decisions affecting an individual;

-- Such conduct is sufficiently serious that it interferes with or limits an individual's ability to participate in or benefit from the employment or educational environment.
+- Such conduct must be sufficiently severe, persistent or pervasive and objectively offensive that it interferes with or limits an individual's ability to participate in or benefit from the employment or educational environment.

 In determining whether the alleged conduct constitutes sexual harassment, consideration shall be given to the record as a whole and to the totality of circumstances, including the nature and frequency of the conduct and the context in which the alleged incidents occurred.